moredip/moredip.github.com/windy_city_lightning.md

 # Cucumber

-* A framework for Behavior Driven Development
+- A framework for Behavior Driven Development

-* express business requirements in the language of the domain
+- expresses business requirements in the language of the domain

-* automate verification of those requirements
+- automates verification of those requirements

-* most commonly used for describing the behavior of web apps
+- most commonly used for describing the behavior of web apps